 To better understand the classification results, in Figure 4, we visualize the data samples on a two dimensional space by t-SNE [27], which is a nonlinear mapping commonly used for exploring the inherent structure from high dimensional data.
 Since a linear classifier does not perform well on this problem and both algorithms have the same classification error ultimately, we suppress the samples which are still misclassified in Figure 4 for clarity's sake.
-When both algorithms have processed 2^{14} training samples, their classification results on 10,000 test samples are depicted in Figure 4.
+When both algorithms have processed 214 training samples, their classification results on 10,000 test samples are depicted in Figure 4.
 C-Adaline misclassified 212 samples while Adaline misclassified 1248 samples, which is about 6 times as C-Adaline.

 This experiment compares a SGD based classifier (Adaline) and the proposed CSGD improvement version (C-Adaline) using the MNIST dataset.
+In summary,

-In summary, C-Adaline consistently has a better test error rate than the original Adaline during the optimization.
-For a given test error rate, C-Adaline takes much less CPU time than Adaline.
+- · The extension from SGD based least squares algorithms to CSGD based ones is easy to implement (cf. Algorithm 2). - · C-Adaline can achieve consistently better test error rate than the original Adaline during the entire optimization. - · To achieve a given test error rate, C-Adaline takes much less CPU time.